kemball/karkadann/README.md

 >
 >	#database actions

 If an exception is thrown database stuff will not be committed.
 In fact database actions are not committed until the with block is exited.
-Don't be afraid to open a bunch, though, they're cheap. _they're not, but they will be_
+Don't be afraid to open a bunch, though, they're cheap. <sup><sub>_they're not, but they will be_</sub></sup>

 #####`Genome(db_id,genome_name)`